TheKola/User_entered_name_matching/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-This project was developed to improve the products of The Data City.
+This project was developed at The Data City.